Remote Authenticators Overview

 The server-side authentication (from the RA) is handled through standard TLS measures, but for mTLS the client (the CA) has to provide authentication as well.
 The Remote Authenticator object provides a wrapper for a crypto token (containing a client-side TLS key) that can be signed by a CA known to the RA.

-An Internal Key Binding can be used to make keys in a Crypto Token available for other uses than in a CA. It is a reference to a key pair available to the EJBCA instance, a non-CA certificate, an optional list of trusted certificates and properties for its purpose.
+A Remote Authenticator can be used to make keys in a Crypto Token available for other uses than in a CA. It is a reference to a key pair available to the EJBCA instance, a non-CA certificate, an optional list of trusted certificates and properties for its purpose.
 It can be thought of as a simplified key store with purpose-specific properties.
 Once created and signed, the Remote Authenticator can be chosen in a Peer Connector to authenticate the connection.

 Certificate Constraints